lk-geimfari/django-template/README.md

 ## What is missing?

-You never know how your next project will looks like, so there are no:
+You never know how your next project will look like, so there are no:

 - Templates
 - Forms